LFM-3D: Learnable Feature Matching Across Wide Baselines Using 3D Signals: Related Work

 \textbf{Feature matching leveraging 3D information.} Most local feature methods do not consider 3D information in the matching process.
 Closest in spirit to our work is the method of Toft \etal \cite{toft2020single}, where monocular depth estimation is used to rectify perspective distortions, improving the quality of extracted local features.
 In contrast, our work can leverage different types of 3D information in a learnable framework, which enables more precise matching.
 Another recent work in this area by Ma \etal \cite{ma2022virtual} relies on human poses as 3D priors in order to disambiguate occlusions during matching.
 Our method shares some commonalities with it in the sense that both rely on some prior about the 3D shape of an object depicted in a 2D image.
 However, we differ from them as our goal is to improve local feature representations for matching of visible parts, as opposed to their focus on associating invisible points for bundle adjustment.
+Additionally, ObjectMatch~\cite{gumeli2023objectmatch} uses normalized object coordinates and local feature matches to register a collection of RGB-D frames against a target object.
+However, it relies on depth observations to align each camera and uses pairwise local feature matches as a peripheral signal during optimization over an alignment energy function.
+In contrast, our method operates directly on RGB-only image pairs and directly uses normalized coordinates to inform the feature matching model.